Bambo-Rambo/RNG-Guides/NormalWild-FS-RNG.md

 Do that 8 times and your current frame will be -2 from your target (the game is still frozen).

-Hold a D pad arrow in a direction different to the one your character is facing and press 'A' to finally rotate the character and trigger the encounter.
+Hold an arrow from the D pad in a direction different to the one your character is looking and press 'A' to rotate the character and trigger the encounter.

 ![](https://i.imgur.com/4VaKWy2.gif)